opendatainitiative/opendatainitiative.github.io/index.md

 ## The Open Data Initiative works to ensure government finance data is consistent, transparent, and easily available

-We have created three resources so far
+We have created three resources so far, with new revisions and more projects coming in 2018
 <table cellpadding="10">
  <tr>
       <td><h3>Transparency Scorecard</h3>